 - Hitron CODA-4582: Solid green @ symbol

 Note: The Modem will likely restart at least once, please allow at least 10 minutes before checking that the online indicator light is solid.
-Do not unplug the modem during this period
+Do not unplug the modem during this period. *Verify that

 Connection Ports & Light Sequence

 |LED||LED Activity||Modem State|

 |Off||No downstream activity|

 |Green Steady||Locked onto a upstream frequency|